ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 **Making A Picklist**

+* There are three ways an alliance partner can contribute to an alliance:

+    * Scoring points (2016 example: scoring goals)

+    * Enabling alliance partners to score points (2016 example: bringing boulders to the courtyard)

+    * Depriving the opposing alliance of points

 * Before starting on a picklist, discuss strategies for playoffs.

     * What would your ideal alliance look like?